BenGitsCode/js-function-context-this/README.md

 };

 let thatsNoMoon = new Deathstar('Mega giant huge laser');
+// Logs "this is <instance of Deathstar object>"
+// then it logs "this is Deathstar {emporer: "Darth Sidius",
+// weapon: "Mega giant huge laser" }"

+// When we run thatsNoMoon.whatIsThis();
+// logs "Inside whatIsThis, this is Deathstar {emporer: "Darth Sidius",
-let endor = new Deathstar('Happy little Ewoks');
+// weapon: "Mega giant huge laser"}" let endor = new Deathstar('Happy little Ewoks');
 // this === shiny new Deathstar instance
 ```